Johnny221B/diverse_flow/rebuttal.md

 * **SDG employs Instance-based Constraint:**
     SDG operates on a per-instance basis, modifying the SDE for a single sample without knowledge of other concurrent samples.
 It projects noise orthogonally to the *score function* ($\nabla \log p$) specifically to ensure the trajectory remains on a constant-density shell.
 It lacks an inter-sample repulsion mechanism and thus cannot guarantee that different random seeds will not collapse to the same high-density mode.

-**Summary:**
 In short, OSCAR actively forces a **set** of samples to diverge to cover the semantic distribution, whereas SDG constrains a **single** sample to explore variations while rigorously maintaining a target level of detail.
 We will include a discussion of SDG in the revised manuscript to clarify these meaningful differences.

 > Weakness 8 theoretically guarantee in sampling

-We have significantly strengthened the theoretical analysis in the revised manuscript by providing a **dual characterization** of our method:
+We have significantly strengthened the theoretical analysis in the revised manuscript by providing a dual characterization of our method:

 1. To address the reviewer's request to "characterize the distribution," we added the Girsanov Theorem derivation.
 This explicitly defines the OSCAR sampling distribution as a reweighted measure of the baseline, mathematically legitimizing the method beyond a heuristic (See in Appendix B Theorem 4).

 2. Complementing the probabilistic view, we retain our coupling-based bounds.
 The theorem specifically utilizes the properties of our **orthogonal projection** to prove that the generated samples remain geometrically close to the high-fidelity manifold (See in Appendix B Theorem 5).

-Together, these results prove that OSCAR is not only mathematically rigorous (Girsanov) but also geometrically stable and quality-preserving (Coupling Bounds).

 > Question 1

-1. **Practical runtime and memory comparison.**
+**Practical runtime and memory comparison.**
 To quantify the actual overhead from Heun-based prediction and VJPs, we compare OSCAR with several diversity baselines under identical generation settings (NFE = 30, CFG = 5.0, batch size = 32).
 We report theoretical FLOPs, wall-clock time, and peak VRAM:

    | Variant        | FLOPs (G) ↓ | Time (seconds/run) ↓ | Peak VRAM (GB) ↓ |
    |----------------|------------:|----------------------:|------------------:|